 The results from Experiment 3 indicated that adults did not engage in backwards blocking reasoning; that is, subjects’ ratings of B did not undergo a drop between the pre- and post-rating phases.
 This finding is noteworthy because it suggests that regardless of the number of potential causes (i.e., 2, 3, or 4 causes), adults do not readily engage in backwards blocking reasoning as assessed by their pre- and post-ratings of B.

 Despite the fact that adults do not appear to engage in backwards blocking reasoning when asked to reason about two, three, or four objects it is worth noting a potential criticism of Experiments 1, 2, and 3.
 To this point, we have argued that backwards blocking represents an absolute drop in the rating of B between the pre- and post-rating phases and have interpreted the lack of an observed drop in the pre- and post-ratings of B across Experiments 1 to 3 to mean that adults do not engage in backwards blocking reasoning in the context of 2, 3, and 4 objects.
 However, if backwards blocking refers not to an absolute drop in the rating of B but instead to a return to baseline between the pre- and post-rating phases, then the finding that adults’ pre- and post-ratings of B did not differ in Experiments 1-3 are consistent with predictions from a Bayesian inference account or certain associative accounts.
 For example, it may be the case that subjects who engage in backwards blocking reasoning do so by blocking B between a mid- and post-rating phase rather than between the pre- and post-rating, as we have assumed.
 Indeed, this conclusion is supported by Griffiths et al.'s (2011) finding that B’s causal rating was much more likely to undergo a drop between the mid-rating and post-rating phases than between the pre- and post-rating phases, where the two ratings were shown not to differ.
-However, note that this conclusion must be interpreted cautiously because it is unclear whether the drop between the mid- and post-rating phases was statistically significant because it was not directly assessed in the study.
+However, note that this conclusion must be interpreted cautiously because it is unclear whether such a drop would have occurred given that it was not directly assessed in the study.
 That causal ratings of B were more likely to drop between the mid- and post-rating phases than between the pre- and post-rating phases further implies that adults assigned higher mid-ratings of A and B (because both were shown to activate the machine) than pre-ratings of A and B. Thus, if backwards blocking refers to a drop in the interim ratings of B between the mid- and post-rating phases, and further to a return to baseline in the post-rating of B between the pre- and post-rating phases, the lack of an observed drop between the pre- and post-rating phases may still be consistent with, and reconcilable under, a Bayesian inference account.